MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Related Work

 \section{Related Work}

-\textbf{Model Inversion Attacks.} In the MI attacks, the malicious adversary aims to reconstruct privacy-sensitive data by leveraging the output prediction confidence of the target classifier and other auxiliary priors.
-Normally, the attacker requires a public dataset that shares structural similarities with the private dataset but without intersecting classes to pre-train the generator.
+\textbf{Model Inversion Attacks.} In MI attacks, the malicious adversary aims to reconstruct privacy-sensitive data by leveraging the output prediction confidence of target classifiers and other necessary auxiliary priors.
+Normally, the attacker requires a public dataset that shares structural similarities but has no overlapping labels with the private dataset, which is utilized to pre-train a generator before launching an attack.
 For example, an open-source face dataset serves as essential public data when targeting a face recognition model.
-For a typical GAN-based MI attack, attackers attempt to recover private images $\mathbf{x}^*$ from the GAN's latent vectors $\mathbf{z}$ initialized by Gaussian distribution, given the target image classifier $f_{\theta}$ parameterized with weights $\theta$ and the trained generator $G$.
-The attack process can be formulated as follows:
+In typical MI attacks based on Generative Adversarial Networks (GANs), attackers attempt to recover private images $\mathbf{x}^*$ from the GAN's latent vectors $\mathbf{z}$ initialized by Gaussian distribution, given the target image classifier $f_{\theta}$ parameterized with weights $\theta$ and the trained generator $G$.
+The attack process is formulated as follows: